DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Experiments

+Thanks to the generative ability of 3D GANs, our method enjoys additional advantages over warping-based methods in face completion and semantic editing.

+\paragraph{Face completion} \figref{part-face} demonstrates that our method can effectively correct the distortion in partially occluded faces.
+This capability is beneficial for seriously distorted faces near image boundaries, which cannot be handled by warping-based methods like \cite{fried2016perspective} due to the absence of face landmarks, or \cite{Zhao-2019-ICCV}, which cannot generate occluded regions.

-\paragraph{GAN editing} \figref{edit} shows that our method improves the editing ability of 3D GAN on perspective-distorted faces.
-We show that our method improves the editing ability of 3D GAN on perspective-distorted faces in the supplementary material.
-Without our method, inverting the input distorted face could get an out-of-distribution facial latent code.
-Editing these latent codes could generate unwanted images with artifacts.
-On the other hand, our method inverts an in-distribution face latent code that enables us to edit safely.
+\newlength{\qualfgw} \paragraph{GAN editing} \figref{edit} shows that our method improves the editing ability of 3D GAN on perspective-distorted input face images.
+Inverting the input distorted face with PTI~\cite{Roich-2021-TOG-PTI} can lead to an out-of-distribution facial latent code.
+Editing these latent codes could generate unwanted artifacts.
+Instead, our method inverts the image to an in-distribution face latent code that can be edited more accurately.

-\paragraph{Face completion} \figref{part-face} shows that our method can apply directly to partially-occluded faces and correct the distortion well.
-This feature could help some seriously distorted faces near image boundaries.